Questions and Answers¶

 Para leaves coloring output to other tools (e.g., Colout, the Generic Colouriser, or Supercat).

-However, if a program’s output is prefixed with its name, as required by style(9) and the GNU coding standards (chap.
-4.4), then the output can be colored with tput(1) and sed(1).
+However, output that is prefixed with a program name can be colored with tput(1) and sed(1).

 blue="$(tput setaf 4)"